SarthakPatidar/Autofill-SRM-Academia-FeedBack/README.md

 __STEPS TO FOLLOW__ :

-1) Login to Academia with your Credentials.
+1) Login to Academia with your Credentials and Goto Feedback Page.
 2) Open Developer Tools [Hit F12]
 3) Go to the Console Window.
 4) Copy the Code as it is and paste in Console Window.